bob-606/5.easa.fi/README.md

 ## 122. Which statement concerning the angle of attack is correct?
-Which statement concerning the angle of attack is correct?
 - Increasing the angle of attack results in decreasing lift
 - The angle of attack cannot be negative
 - The angle of attack is constant throughout the flight